 - The two main actions required by the Directive are:

 (i) The determination of exposure to environmental noise through mapping.
 These maps are produced by modelling and computation and show noise level contours stipulated in the Directive.
 These maps have already been produced for our two major roads and have been made public on the Environmental Agency Website as required by the Directive.

 (ii) The development of a Noise Action Plan.

 - The noise maps from the basis for the preparation of an action plan to manage noise issues from the traffic on these roads.
-This action plan was developed in consultation with the Noise Action Core Steering Group of Her Majesty’s Government of Gibraltar and adopted in January 2009.
+This action plan was developed in consultation with the Noise Action Core Steering Group of His Majesty’s Government of Gibraltar and adopted in January 2009.